Ticonderoga The Tiny Tim Christmas Wish Program is now taking applications for its 2013 holiday gift distribution.

-Applications are now available at the Ticonderoga Community Building on Montcalm Street.
+Applications are now available in the lobby of the Ticonderoga Community Building on Montcalm Street.

 The deadline for applications is Nov.
 10.

 Quesnel stressed the program is entirely confidential.
 After applications are verified, names are removed and families are assigned numbers, she said.
 People who purchase gifts buy for a specific number, not knowing who the child is.

 It costs more than $6,000 a year to operate the Tiny Tim program.
 Quesnel said donations of cash and new toys are now being sought for the program.
 Checks can be made payable to Tiny Tim Christmas Program.
 Donations can be sent to Quesnel at 151 Shore Airport Road, Ticonderoga 12883.

 The Tiny Tim program started in 1980 when a group of Ticonderoga Central School teachers realized the need.
 The program grew to the point the teachers could no longer handle the demand.